Epic-Busta/PaperMC-Container/README.md

 This image can be pulled from the [Docker Hub](https://hub.docker.com/repository/docker/epicbusta/papermc-openj9).
 The tag defines the GC used.

 1. Mount /data to a directory where you want your server files on your drive (-v /serverfiles/go/here:/data)
-2. Set your variables.
+2. Set your variables (via -e).
 See the Variables section.
+3. Run the container, the container will terminate.
+Go to the volume and accept the Mojang EULA (eula.txt).
+4. Run the container again.

 Now you have a working Minecraft Server, running in a container.